-I am an academic, associated with the University of Edinburgh (where I’m an honorary fellow in the School of Social and Political Science) and the Constitution Unit at University College London (where I’m an honorary senior research fellow).
+I am an academic, associated with the University of Ulster (where I’m Professor of Politics), the University of Edinburgh (where I’m an honorary fellow in the School of Social and Political Science) and the Constitution Unit at University College London (where I’m an honorary senior research associate).
 I am also a solicitor admitted in England and Wales, now non-practising.

 I’ve published numerous papers and book chapters on various aspects of devolution, and edited several books too, including recently Devolution and Power in the United Kingdom and The State of the Nations 2008.
-I’ve written for papers such as The Herald, The Scotsman and the Western Mail, and made broadcast appearances on various radio and TV programmes in Scotland, Wales and across the UK, including ‘Today’ on Radio 4, ‘Newsnight Scotland’ on BBC2, ‘Good Morning Wales’, on BBC Radio Wales and ‘Scotland at Ten’ on BBC Radio Scotland.
+I’ve written for papers such as The Herald, The Scotsman, the Western Mail and the Guardian’s Comment is Free blog, and made broadcast appearances on various radio and TV programmes in Scotland, Wales and across the UK, including ‘Today’ on Radio 4, ‘Newsnight Scotland’ on BBC2, ‘Good Morning Wales’, on BBC Radio Wales and ‘Scotland at Ten’ on BBC Radio Scotland.
 I contributed sections on intergovernmental relations (and sometimes also finance) to the Devolution Monitoring Reports for Scotland and Wales co-ordinated by the Constitution Unit at UCL from 2005 until they ended in 2009.

 I have been specialist adviser on aspects of devolution for two House of Lords select committees – the Constitution Committee for its major inquiry on Devolution: Inter-Institutional Relations in the United Kingdom in 2001-03, and more recently the Ad Hoc Select Committee on The Barnett Formula which reported in July 2009.
-In October 2010 I was appointed as specialist adviser to the Commons Welsh Affairs Committee.
-I’ve also submitted evidence to many other inquiries, including the Calman Commission in Scotland, the Holtham Commission in Wales and the Commons Justice Committee’s inquiry into Devolution: A Decade On.
-I am constitutional adviser to Tomorrow’s Wales/Cymru Yfory.
+Since October 2010 I have been specialist adviser to the Commons Welsh Affairs Committee, mainly for constitutional matters.
+I’ve also submitted evidence to many other inquiries, including the Calman Commission in Scotland, the Holtham Commission in Wales and the Commons Justice Committee’s inquiry into Devolution: A Decade On, as well as committees of the Scottish Parliament, National Assembly for Wales and Northern Ireland Assembly.
+I was formerly constitutional adviser to Tomorrow’s Wales/Cymru Yfory.

 I am available for speaking engagements, media appearances and consultancy assignments.
 Please contact me at devolutionmatters[AT]gmail.com if you want to discuss a project.